ibrahim-kocyigit/ibm-data-science-professional-certificate/cheatsheets/open-source-tools-for-data-science.md

 * Scalable and efficient

 ### Ceph
-* Free, open source software-defined storage platfor suitable for hybrid cloud environments.
+* Free, open source software-defined storage platform suitable for hybrid cloud environments.
 * Designed for modern data centers.
 * Provides highly scalable, unified storage system that can be used for object storage (like AWS S3), block storage (like virtual disks for VMs), and file storage (like NFS) under one unified system.
 * High performance, availability, and reliability.